rails/rails/guides/source/active_model_basics.md

 person.as_json # => {"name"=>"Bob"}
 ```

-With the `from_json` you define the attributes of the model from a JSON.
+From a JSON string you define the attributes of the model.
-First you need to have the `attributes=` on your class.
+You need to have the `attributes=` method defined on your class:

 ```ruby
 class Person